Carlisle Brass Ltd

 2.3 Where the Seller delivers or arranges delivery of the goods, the Buyer shall be liable to the Seller for carriage costs, insurance costs and any demurrage costs incurred by the Seller if vehicles are unduly delayed at the place of delivery.

-2.4 Prices are subject to fluctuation in the event of any increase in the cost of labour or in the cost of materials or overheads affecting the cost of supplying the goods.
+2.4 Prices are subject to fluctuation in the event of any increase in the cost of labour or in the cost of materials or overheads affecting the cost of supplying the goods whether as a result of a change in law or otherwise.
 Any increase in such costs will be added to the price.
 The Seller also reserves the right to make an additional charge to cover any increase in transport costs occurring before the date of delivery.

 3.2 The Seller shall be entitled to submit its invoice with its delivery advice note or at any time following despatch except that where delivery has been postponed at the request of, or by the default of, the Buyer, the Seller may submit its invoice at any time after the goods are ready for delivery or would have been ready in the ordinary course but for the Buyer's request or default.